 Architecture

-The following section walks through the main parts of Apache ActiveMQ and links to the code to help you understand the layout
+The following section walks through the main parts of Apache ActiveMQ Classic and links to the code to help you understand the layout

 JMS Client